Mandelkind/RepositoryKit/README.md

 ## Usage

 The case: it is needed to interact with a REST API to manage a conversation, just the simple case, 'Message' as the unique entity.
-With that messages, we will can make four different operations, and the Repository will be the responsable of executing them.
+With that messages, we need to make four different operations and the Repository will be the responsable of executing them.
 The operations are: Create, Read, Update, Delete, which are known as CRUD.

 ### Creating an Entity